Claire Holt (art historian)

-Claire Holt (August 23, 1901 - May 29, 1970) was a Russian Empire-born American journalist, anthropologist, and art historian specializing in the arts of Indonesia.
+Claire Holt (August 23, 1901 - May 29, 1970) was a Russian-born American journalist, anthropologist, and art historian specializing in the arts of Indonesia.

 Early life

 Born to an upper-middle class Jewish family as Claire Bagg in Riga, Russian Empire in 1901, Holt married Bernard Hopfenberg in 1920 and emigrated from the Soviet Union shortly thereafter with her husband.
 In 1921, they moved to New York City, where she received instruction at the Brooklyn Law School and Columbia University School of Journalism.
 During this time, she also studied sculpture with Alexander Archipenko at Cooper Union for the Advancement of Science and Art.
 Her husband died in 1928.
 From 1928 to 1930 she was employed as a reporter for The New York World, for which she wrote dance reviews under the pen name Claire Holt, which later became her legal name.
 In 1930, she traveled to Indonesia where she studied and documented Indonesian dance through film and photography with Rolf de Mare, a Swedish dance archivist and art collector.
 She returned to the US upon the start of World War II and served as a research assistant to anthropologist Margaret Mead at the Museum of Natural History.